1oduran1/INST414_Final/README.md

 Include instructions for:
 Setting up the environment:
+    Clone GitHub repository to computer.
 Set up a new environment using Python 3.9.
-Install sklearn and pandas.
+    Run "make requirements" to install all dependencies.

 Running the data processing pipeline:
-    Run "make data" in the terminal to process the dataset "Inner_Join_Affordability_Payment.csv" from the interim data folder into "Clean_Final_Full_Housing_Classification.csv" which will be in the processed data folder.
+    Run "make data" in the terminal to process the dataset "Inner_Join_Affordability_Payment.csv" from the interim data folder into "clean_training_data.csv" and "clean_holdout_data.csv" which will be in the processed data folder.

-    Run "make features" in the terminal to split "Clean_Final_Full_Housing_Classification.csv" into a dataset containing features and another containing labels.
+    Run "make features" in the terminal to split "clean_training_data.csv" and "clean_holdout_data.csv" into datasets containing features and others containing labels.
 Both datasets will also be in the processed data folder.

 Training models:
     Run "make train" in the terminal.
 Specify the argument make train MODEL_TYPE=